 Rana Hamdy, M.D., M.P.H., completed her pediatric residency at The Johns Hopkins Hospital and her pediatric infectious diseases fellowship at The Children’s Hospital of Philadelphia.
 She received her medical degree from Johns Hopkins University School of Medicine, her masters in public health degree from Johns Hopkins Bloomberg School of Public Health, and her masters in clinical epidemiology degree from the University of Pennsylvania Center for Clinical Epidemiology and Biostatistics.

 Her clinical expertise and interests focus on the epidemiology of antibiotic-resistant infections and of antibiotic use in children.
 She serves as the Director of the Children's National Antimicrobial Stewardship Program, whose goal is to improve antibiotic prescribing practices in order to improve clinical outcomes while limiting the emergence of antimicrobial resistance.
+Dr. Hamdy is also an Assistant Professor of Pediatrics at the George Washington University School of Medicine and Health Sciences.

 In her free time, Dr. Hamdy enjoys cooking, swimming, and exploring the outdoors with her family.